perceptron8/pinky.ext/README.md

 ## Permissions

-Pinky needs to read and change your data on static.cdn.ubi.com only.
+Pinky needs to "read and change your data on static.cdn.ubi.com".
 It has no access to any of your personal/profile data.

 ## Tips